zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 ![9.png](/user-pictures/goat/custommodels/9.png =x400)

-You will want to make sure it fits has best has possible.
+You will want to make sure it fits as best as possible.
 Something like shoulder to shoulder should be what you aim for.

 >Scale your model!
 Not the League champion!
 >{.is-warning}